realXtend/doc/arch_article/simple.rst

 Avatar functionality is split in two parts: The first part governs the visual appearance and related functionality to modify the looks and clothing, and the use of animations for communication.
-The second part models insures that every user connection is given a single entity as the point of focus and control.
+The second part gives every user connection a single entity as the point of focus and control.
 The default inputs from arrow keys and the mouse are mapped to move and rotate the avatar.
 In this discussion, while we cover the basics of avatar appearance, the focus is on the latter control functionality.

-The server-side functionality to give every new client connection a designated avatar is implemented in a JavaScript (avatarapplication.js, see code below).
-Upon a new connection, this script creates a new Avatar entity and these components: EC_Mesh for the visible 3D model and an associated skeleton for animations;
+The server-side functionality to give every new client connection a designated avatar is implemented in JavaScript (avatarapplication.js, see code below).
+Upon a new connection, this script creates a new Avatar entity and attaches these components to it: EC_Mesh for the visible 3D model and an associated skeleton for animations;
 EC_Placeable for the entity to be positioned in the 3D scene;
 EC_AnimationController to change and synchronize the animation states;